krizalys/onedrive-php-sdk/README.md

 application to access their OneDrive account.

 If they do, they are redirected back to your *Callback URI* and a code is passed in the query string of this URL.
+The script residing at this URL essentially:

+1. Instantiates a `Client` from your configuration and the state from previous instantiations
+2. Obtains an OAuth access token using `Client::obtainAccessToken()` passing it the code received
+3. May start interacting with the files and folders stored in their OneDrive account, or delegates this responsibility to other scripts instantiating a `Client` from the same state

-The script residing at this URL is responsible for obtaining an access token (from the code received) and should start like (replace `/path/to` by the appropriate values):
+It typically looks like (replace `/path/to` by the appropriate values):

 ```php
 <?php